On Computing the Maximum Parsimony Score of a Phylogenetic Network: Introduction

-Given a phylogenetic network and a \leo{criterion} like Maximum Parsimony, several questions come to mind: How hard is it to calculate the parsimony score (both in the hardwired and softwired sense) for a given network (``small parsimony" problem)?
-How hard is it to find the best network (``big parsimony" problem)? \cyan{In the present paper we focus only on the ``small parsimony" problem, which in the tree case can easily be solved using the Fitch algorithm.} For networks, Kannan and Wheeler \cite{kannan2012maximum}, who introduced the hardwired score, conjectured that the hardwired problem would be hard.
-We show that this problem is indeed NP-hard and APX-hard (Section \ref{hardwired_sec}, Corollary \ref{hardwired_NP_cor}) whenever characters employing more than two states are used, but we also show that it is polynomial-time solvable for binary characters (Corollary \ref{hardwired_bin_cor}). \cyan{In Section \ref{subsec:fitch} we also analyse the behaviour of their \textsc{ExtendedFitch} algorithm, showing that it does not compute the optimal hardwired parsimony score and that it does not approximate the softwired parsimony score well. }
+\leo{Kannan and Wheeler introduced the hardwired parsimony score for networks and conjectured that it would be NP-hard to compute~\cite{kannan2012maximum}.} We show in Section~\ref{hardwired_sec} that this problem is indeed NP-hard and APX-hard (Corollary \ref{hardwired_NP_cor}) whenever characters employing more than two states are used, but we also show that it is polynomial-time solvable for binary characters (Corollary~\ref{hardwired_bin_cor}).
+We also analyse the behaviour of \leo{the algorithm in~\cite{kannan2012maximum}, which we call the \textsc{ExtendedFitch} algorithm}, showing that it does not compute the hardwired parsimony score \leo{optimally and that it does not approximate} the softwired parsimony score well.